Office: Johnson Tower 822

 Renée Edwards.
 2015.
 Current Position: Researcher and qualitative team lead for the Education and Employment Research Center.
 Rutgers University.

 Season Hoard.
 2012.
-Current Position: Project Manager, DGSS and Assistant Clinical Professor – WSU.
+Current Position: Project Manager, DGSS and Associate Clinical Professor – WSU.

 Ingrid Bego, 2011.
 Current Position: Assistant Professor, Western Carolina University.